My husband and I came into marriage with different ideas about money: how to spend it, when to save it and how to give it away.

 Nonetheless I quickly discovered that “wants” can masquerade as “needs”.

-The overarching lesson of the season was that God was teaching me how to depend on Him.
+The overarching lesson for the season was God was teaching me to depend on Him.

 He was removing my props, changing my thinking, helping me glue to my husband in deeper ways.

 Talking with your husband about money is not your grand opportunity to convince him to see things your way.